OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-xxxx.md

 #### Validity

-> A payload is only executed on the target if the message was submitted by the requester.
+> A payload is only executed on the target if the message was submitted by the requester and it reached source finality.

 This is a basic security property that all cross-chain systems SHOULD have.